USEPA/R9-Widgets/SaveSession/README.md

 **Filename for 1 Session** = the file name to use when the Download action is used to save a single session to a file.
 Include the "{name}" placeholder that will be replaced with the session name at runtime.

-##FAQ
+### FAQ
-###The Save to File link does not work?
+### The Save to File link does not work?
 Visit [http://caniuse.com/#feat=download](http://caniuse.com/#feat=download) to see if your browser supports downloading from data urls.
 If not, then you'll need to enable the Use Server To Download File option and create a service that returns the session file as an attachment.

  *Note that a web service that downloads the session file is not included in the widget.
 It lives outside the widget on your own web server.*

-##Sponsors
-**Thanks to the City of Garland, Texas for sponsoring the initial development of the SaveSession Widget and releasing it to the community.**
+## Authors
+Original widget was downloaded from this GeoNet URL: https://community.esri.com/docs/DOC-7661-savesession-widget

+Modified and implemented by David Wood - dwood@innovateteam.com Travis Bock - tbock@innovateteam.com